RasaHQ/frontend-coding-test/README.md

 # Rasa Frontend Take Home Task

-Clone this repo, run `npm install` and start the project using `npm start`.
+Clone this repo, run `yarn install` and start the project using `yarn start`.
 The instructions for completing the task can be found in the site that will launch.